kakysha/HonorSpy/README.md

 1. It inspects every player in 'inspect range' which you target or mouseover
 2. It syncs your db with other party/raid/bg members and your guildmates on your death
-3. It can estimate your (or specific player) onward RP, Rank and Progress, taking into account your (player's) standing and pool size.
+3. It can estimate your (or specific player) onward RP, Rank and Progress, taking into account your (player's) standing and pool size
 3. It can export your internal DB in CSV format to copy-paste it into Google Spreadsheets for future calculations.
-[Spreadsheet done specially for HonorSpy](https://docs.google.com/spreadsheets/d/1OvZ7PRhrFjRn8IoH8HIPwHfRDEq50uO64YLCsSsjBQc/edit#gid=2113352865), it will estimate RP for all players.
+[Spreadsheet done specially for HonorSpy](https://docs.google.com/spreadsheets/d/1OvZ7PRhrFjRn8IoH8HIPwHfRDEq50uO64YLCsSsjBQc/edit#gid=2113352865), it will estimate RP for all players
 4. It supports automatic weekly pvp reset.
-Reset day can be configured.
+Reset day can be configured
 6. Supports sorting by Rank and Honor
+7. Rows backround is colored according to estimated bracket
-7. *Esc → Interface Options → Addons → HonorSpy* for addon settings.
+8. *Esc → Interface Options → Addons → HonorSpy* for addon settings

 It only stores players with >15HKs.
 Reset day can be configured, default is Wednesday.
 Reset time is fixed at 10AM UTC.